Revelation: Chapter 3

 The Lord's condemnation

-The Lord's council
+The Lord's counsel

 A summary of the letter to the church of Sardis